 - Application form;

-- Copy of a valid passport issued by the country of current citizenship;
+- Copy of a valid passport issued by the country of current citizenship.

 - Proof of residence in this consular jurisdiction (utility bill, driver’s license or State ID);